Find all the answers to your GDPR questions here:

 - What measures do I need to take in order to be in compliance with the GDPR?

 Please note: this page explains the impact of GDPR on the use of SendinBlue only and is not applicable for any other aspects of your business.
 It should not be considered as legal advice.

 The GDPR is the new European legislation meant to replace the 1995 Data Protection Directive

-This regulation, which can be read in full on the CNIL website, is the new Europe-wide law governing the use and handling of individuals’ personal data.
+This regulation, which can be read in full on the CNIL website, is the new European law governing the use and handling of individuals’ personal data.